Kwame Nkrumah: London

 Nkrumah returned to London in May 1945 and enrolled at the London School of Economics as a PhD candidate in Anthropology.
 He withdrew after one term and the next year enrolled at University College London, with the intent to write a philosophy dissertation on "Knowledge and Logical Positivism".
 His supervisor, A. J. Ayer, declined to rate Nkrumah as a "first-class philosopher", saying, "I liked him and enjoyed talking to him but he did not seem to me to have an analytical mind.
 He wanted answers too quickly.
 I think part of the trouble may have been that he wasn't concentrating very hard on his thesis.
 It was a way of marking time until the opportunity came for him to return to Ghana."
 Finally, Nkrumah enrolled in, but did not complete, a study in law at Gray's Inn.

-Nkrumah spent his time on political organizations.
-He and Padmore were among the principal organizers, and co-treasurers, of the Fifth Pan-African Congress in Manchester (15–19 October 1945).
+Nkrumah spent his time on political organisations.
+He and Padmore were among the principal organisers, and co-treasurers, of the Fifth Pan-African Congress in Manchester (15–19 October 1945).
 The Congress elaborated a strategy for supplanting colonialism with African socialism.
-They agreed to pursue a federal United States of Africa, with interlocking regional organizations, governing through separate states of limited sovereignty.
-They planned to pursue a new African culture without tribalism, democratic within a socialist system, synthesizing traditional aspects with modern thinking, and for this to be achieved by non-violent means if possible.
+They agreed to pursue a federal United States of Africa, with interlocking regional organisations, governing through separate states of limited sovereignty.
+They planned to pursue a new African culture without tribalism, democratic within a socialist system, synthesising traditional aspects with modern thinking, and for this to be achieved by non-violent means if possible.
 Among those who attended the congress was the venerable W. E. B. Du Bois along with some who later took leading roles in leading their nations to independence, including Hastings Banda of Nyasaland (which became Malawi), Jomo Kenyatta of Kenya and Obafemi Awolowo of Nigeria.